 which induces a map

-Under the identification of $\theta_r(\Sigma;\delta) / \Gamma^+(\Sigma)$ with $\pi_0(\mathcal{M}^{\theta_r}(\Sigma;\delta))$, this is nothing but the gluing map between these moduli spaces, at the level of $\pi_0$.
+Under the identification of $\theta^r(\Sigma;\delta) / \Gamma^+(\Sigma)$ with $\pi_0(\mathcal{M}^{\theta^r}(\Sigma;\delta))$, this is nothing but the gluing map between these moduli spaces, at the level of $\pi_0$.

-We will determine the effect on this map on the invariant $A$.
-In order for this to be meaningful, we must declare how to impose the data of a structured $\theta_r$-surface on $(\Sigma \cup_\psi \Sigma';\delta \cup_\phi \delta')$: we use the marked points of the two surfaces and the induced ordering on the unglued boundaries.
+We will determine the effect of this map on the invariant $A$.
+In order for this to be meaningful, we must declare how to impose the data of a prepared $\theta^r$-surface on $(\Sigma \cup_\psi \Sigma';\delta \cup \delta')$: we use the marked points of the two surfaces and the induced ordering on the unglued boundaries.